Sebastian-Eche/Project1_CST438/README.md

 Guess That Pokemon is a guessing game app that makes the player guess between the Pokemon’s image, cry,  or Pokedex number using the PokeAPI [here](https://pokeapi.co/).

 We got styling help from this article from [this guide](https://medium.com/@salihhugurr/writing-clean-code-in-react-native-a-comprehensive-guide-0a891ccc01ee)
+ - We mainly just tried to keep a consistent look between us (for the most part)

 ## Introduction